When specifying the environment "cloud" when creating or editing a test case, there are two ways to select elements.

 Figure 12 Confirmation dialog box for automatic UI organization, and selecting items to integrate

-“Screen 24” has been deleted from the list of UIs.
+“UI247” has been deleted from the list of UIs.
 Although only newly created screens are displayed here, UIs registered to existing projects will also be subject to reorganization.

 Figure 14 After UI list organization

-UI automatic organization can be used even if the element detection mode is not in use.
+UI automatic organization can be used even if the element selection mode is not in use.
 It is recommended to reduce the number of UI so that if the site under test is upgraded and the design changes, fewer items will need to be changed.